daskol/telepyth/README.md

 ## Overview

-**TelePyth** (named */teləˈpaɪθ/*) &mdash; is a Telegram bot integrated with IPython.
+**TelePyth** (named */teləˈpaɪθ/*) &mdash; a Telegram bot that is integrated with IPython.
 It provides an ability to send any text notification to user from Jupyter notebook or IPython CLI.

 ### Bot Commands

 Start chat with [@telepyth\_bot](https://telegram.me/telepyth_bot) and get access token using `/start` command.
 TelePyth Bot understands some other simple commands.
 Type

 + `/start` to begin interaction with bot;
 + `/revoke` to revoke token issued before;
 + `/last` to get current valid token or nothing if there is no active one;